 Canon 1D Mark III versus Nikon D3S

 The Canon EOS-1D Mark III and the Nikon D3S are two professional cameras that were revealed to the public, respectively, in February 2007 and October 2009.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark III) and a full frame sensor.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark III) and a full frame (D3S) sensor.
 The Canon has a resolution of 10.1 megapixel, whereas the Nikon provides 12.1 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark III and the Nikon D3S.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1D Mark III – represents the basis for the calculations across all the size and weight measures).